th-nuernberg/secure-questionnaire/encryption/README.md

 # Encryption

-Function for encryption and decryption with AES and RSA in sript.js.
+Functions for encryption and decryption with AES and RSA in sript.js.
 For more detailed information see: https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto